 A neck lift incision utilizes the lower portion of a traditional facelift incision; that is, it goes around the bottom of the ear to the back of the neck.
 This type of lift is traditionally used to correct loose neck skin, sagging jowls, and accumulations of fat under the chin that gives a person that “double chin” look.
 An additional incision underneath the chin is often used in the necklift procedure.

 Step 3: Facial Tightening

-The Third step in a facelift procedure is tightening the deep facial structures, contouring the facial aesthetic lines, and removal of excess skin.
+The third step in a facelift procedure is tightening the deep facial structures, contouring the facial aesthetic lines, and removal of excess skin.
 The deep facial structures are represented by the SMAS and the platysma.
 The SMAS is a connective tissue layer that is confluent with the facial muscles.
-The SMAS becomes lax with age and tightening it with fine sutures helps to restore a more youthful is tone to the facial structures.
-The Platysma is a broad flat muscle that lines the neck and is responsible for the turkey gobbler neck bands.
-Tightening of the platysma restores a more youthful appearance to the neck and eliminates the bands in front of the neck.
+The SMAS becomes lax with age and tightening it with fine sutures helps to restore a more youthful tone to the facial structures.
+The Platysma is a broad flat muscle that lines the neck and is responsible for the turkey gobbler neckbands.
+The tightening of the platysma restores a more youthful appearance to the neck and eliminates the bands in front of the neck.
 Fat deposits along the jawline and under the chin contribute to the typical jowl deformities and a fatty neck appearance.
 During the facelift, excess fat is trimmed to improve the face and neck contours.
 In some areas, fat may be grafted to enhance the aesthetic facial contours particularly in the area of upper cheek and malar region, the tear trough areas of the lower eyelid, and the temple hollow area that is occasionally associated with aging.

 Step 4: Closing the Incision